-Fatty acids then travel to the liver where they are transformed into ketone bodies through the process of beta-oxidation.
-Ketone bodies refer to three types of molecules: acetone, acetoacetate, and beta-hydroxybutyrate, or BHB for short.
-Acetoacetate and BHB can be used for energy production.
-Blood ketone meters, which many people use while fasting or on a ketogenic diet, measure BHB levels in the blood.
-BHB levels can vary based on the individual, but within 24–72 hours of fasting, it is likely to see BHB levels between 0.5–2 mM, which is considered nutritional ketosis.
+Fatty acids travel to the liver where they are transformed into ketone bodies through the process of beta-oxidation.
+When we say “ketone bodies,” we’re referring to three distinct types of molecules: acetone, acetoacetate, and beta-hydroxybutyrate, or BHB for short.
+Your body can use both acetoacetate and BHB for energy production.
+Blood ketone meters, which you may have seen people use while fasting or on a ketogenic diet, measure BHB levels in the blood.
+BHB levels can vary based on the individual, but within 24–72 hours of fasting, you’re likely to see BHB levels rise to somewhere between 0.5–2 mM; the range for nutritional ketosis.

-Ghrelin, the hunger hormone, also starts to decline.
+So what’s going on with ghrelin, the hunger hormone?
+This deep into a fast, It actually starts to decline again.
 One study showed that even though ghrelin rises and falls in a cyclic pattern related to circadian rhythm, total ghrelin output decreased every 24 hours of fasting.
-So, by day 3 of a fast, overall ghrelin output was lower than day 2 and day 1.
-These results may also provide some explanation as to why hunger levels decrease around day 3 and beyond.
+So, by day 3, overall ghrelin output was lower than day 2 and day 1.
+These results may explain why overall hunger levels seem to decrease around the third day of a fast and beyond.

-At this point, BHB levels have also continued to rise and likely settle out around 1.5–3 mM.
+BHB (one of the three ketone bodies) levels continue to rise throughout your fast.
+At this point, they’ll likely settle out around 1.5–3 mM.
 BHB levels above 2.0 mM may correlate with lower hunger levels as well, since the body is now producing sufficient amount of ketones to fuel the body.

-By the time you are at 5+ days of fasting, glucose, insulin, and IGF-1 have been significantly reduced and your body is in a steady state of ketosis.
+After fasting for 5 or more days, glucose, insulin, and IG-F are all significantly reduced, and you’re in a steady state of ketosis.
 Five days of fasting in humans has been shown to cause over a 60% decrease in IGF-1 and a significant increase in IGF-1 inhibiting proteins.
-This reduction can be attributed to the absence of protein consumption, as well as low levels of insulin from caloric restriction in general.
-In addition to that, 10 days of fasting has been shown to reduce IGF-1 levels as low as those seen in people with growth hormone deficiency — a population that is associated with reduced risk of cancer, diabetes, and overall mortality.
+After 10 days of fasting, IGF-1 levels may be as low as those seen in people with growth hormone deficiency—a population associated with reduced risk of cancer, diabetes, and overall mortality.

-Overall, there is promising research on the metabolic effects that short-term and prolonged fasts have on the body.
-Depending on your desired outcomes and ability to fast, anywhere from a multi-hour, time-restricted feeding regimen to a 5+ day fast may provide you the benefits you are looking for.
+As you can see, there is plenty of promising research on the metabolic benefits of fasting.
+Precisely which benefits you’ll experience depends on the duration of your fast.
 As always, we suggest working with a medical professional to find the plan and approach that’s best for your health and goals.